 Differentiation and integration with applications to biology, physics, chemistry, economics, and social sciences; differential equations; multivariable differential calculus.

-NOTE Also offered at the Bader International Study Centre.
-Learning Hours may vary.
+NOTE Also offered at Bader College, UK (Learning Hours may vary).

 Differentiation and integration of elementary functions, with applications to physical and social sciences.
 Topics include limits, related rates, Taylor polynomials, and introductory techniques and applications of integration.